KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Background and Motivation

-Formally, we can model the KV cache $\mathcal{C}_t$ at time step $t$ as a set of key-value pairs stored in memory.
-In standard autoregressive generation, the cache management policy is trivial: it is an append-only operation where every new token's state $(k_t, v_t)$ is permanently persisted.
+Formally, we can model the KV cache $\mathcal{C}_t$ for a certain attention head at time step $t$ as a set of key-value pairs stored in memory.
+In standard autoregressive generation, the cache management policy is trivial: it is an append-only operation where every new token's state $(k_t, v_t)$ is persisted throughout the generation process:

-This ``indiscriminate writing'' policy leads to linear memory growth $|\mathcal{C}_t^{\text{std}}| = t$ and becomes the root cause of attention bottleneck.
+This policy leads to linear memory growth $|\mathcal{C}_t^{\text{std}}| = t$ and becomes the root cause of attention bottleneck.
 To address this, prior works have introduced constraints on the attention operation or $\mathcal{C}_t$ itself.
-We unify these approaches under a causal framework based on the \textit{decision scope} and \textit{timing} of the operation, as summarized in \cref{tab:classification}.
+We unify these approaches under a causal framework based on the \textit{timing} and \textit{decision scope} of the operation, as summarized in \cref{tab:classification}.